popsps/SWE645-group-project/README.md

       - "8923:8080"
 ```

-This will create 4 replicas of `shayhoss/swe645-group-project` which is a public image of the container built using our Dockerfile.
+This will create 4 replicas of `shayhoss/swe645-group-project` which is a public image of the container we built using our Dockerfile.
 It maps port 8080 to port 8923.
 That is because we are hosting Jenkins on port 8080.

 ## Setting up the clusters Using Docker Swarm